 Unless “Not Applicable” is checked, the compensation agreed to herein is the only compensation payable to Buyer Brokerage from Seller or Seller’s Brokerage or Buyer to Buyer Brokerage.

-Seller and Buyer acknowledge that they understand and agree to this Paragraph 3D.

-Initials: Seller ______ Seller _____

-Buyer ______ Buyer _____

 Possession and Closing.
 Sellers shall deliver possession of the Premises to Buyers at the time of the closing of this transaction which shall be on or before _______________________ in the county in which the property is located, at the office of Buyers' lender, or at such other place as the parties may agree.
 At or before closing, Sellers shall deliver to Buyers all available keys and all of the following if in Sellers' possession: surveys; equipment and appliance warranties; subdivision Covenants; Conditions and Restrictions; and By-laws and Regulations of any association to which the Premises is subject.
 If this sale is a cash sale with no lender, Sellers, and Buyers each shall have the right to elect to conduct the closing at the office of a title insurance company located within the county in which the property is located, in which case Buyers and Sellers shall split equally any reasonable closing fees charged by the title insurance company as settlement agent.

 Condition of Premises.
-It shall be Sellers' responsibility to have all utilities on continuously during any inspection period and to leave the Premises upon transfer of possession in broom clean condition with all refuse and personal property not listed in paragraph 17 hauled away.
+It shall be Sellers' responsibility to have all utilities on continuously during any inspection period and to leave the Premises upon transfer of possession in broom clean condition with all refuse and personal property not listed in paragraph 18 hauled away.